xch-dev/rue/README.md

 ### Optimizer

 Once the HIR has been built, you can perform analysis on the program, remove dead code, and simplify expressions.

+Note that the optimizer is not yet implemented.

 ### Codegen